Skip to content

 Google Ads Quick Checks (10 Minutes)

 Google Ads accounts tend to accumulate waste in predictable places.
 These checks target the most common sources.
+Ignore the account-level optimisation score for now; it measures how closely you follow Google's recommendations, not how healthy the account is.

 Budget pacing status.
 Check each campaign's monthly spend against its target.
 Are campaigns pacing to land on budget?
 A campaign that is 40% through the month but has only spent 20% of its budget will underspend significantly.
 Conversely, a campaign that has burned 70% of budget by mid-month needs immediate attention.

 Conversion action alignment.
 Open the conversions settings and verify that the primary conversion actions are correct.
 A common issue is accounts tracking page views or button clicks as primary conversions, which inflates Smart Bidding signals and wastes budget on low-quality actions.
 Every campaign should be optimising toward actions that represent genuine business value.
+If conversion tracking is throwing warnings or showing zero data, work through our guide to fixing common Google Ads errors before flagging anything else.

 Bid strategy performance.
 For campaigns using automated bidding, check the bid strategy report.
 Look for strategies that are "limited by budget" or showing a learning period that has lasted more than two weeks.
 Both indicate that the campaign is not operating at its intended efficiency.